The online shop is like an angelic beauty with a glowing halo attracting aspiring entrepreneurs to a land of gold.

 You’ll have physical problems that you can see and solve such as fittings, signage, cash registers and electricity bills.

-The truth is that an online shop costs just as much to run (if not more) then a real shop.
+The truth is that online shops cost just as much to run if not more then a real shop.

 You’ll have overheads for: